seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **CASSIUS**
 I did not: he was but a fool that brought
 My answer back.
 Brutus hath rived my heart:
-A friend should bear his friend’s infirmities,
+A friend should bear his friend's infirmities,
 But Brutus makes mine greater than they are.

 **BRUTUS**